Libby Thompson: Life as a prostitute in the Old West

 In 1872, at the age of seventeen, Haley was plying her trade in the cattle town of Ellsworth, Kansas, while Billy worked the gambling halls.
 By the spring of 1873, however, the couple was back out on the prairie with a spring cattle drive.
 Haley bore her first child on the open prairie and, to make the child legitimate, she and Billy got married that year.

 In the summer of 1873, Billy Thompson, in a state of drunkenness, shot and killed Ellsworth town sheriff Chauncey Whitney.
 He was arrested but got the cattle company he worked for to bail him out.
-Because he was fearful of being shot himself by vengeful family members, Billy and Thompson ran.
-The couple wound up in Dodge City, where Billy gambled and Thompson worked as a dancer and prostitute.
+Because he was fearful of being shot himself by vengeful family members, Billy and Mary Thompson ran.
+The couple wound up in Dodge City, where Billy gambled and Mary worked as a dancer and prostitute.
 It was here that the Thompsons made the acquaintance of Wyatt Earp and his paramour, Mattie Blaylock.

 After Dodge City, the Thompsons drifted to Colorado, but by 1876, they had moved to Sweetwater, Texas, which became their permanent home.
 In Sweetwater, the couple purchased a ranch outside of town and a dance hall in town.
-Thompson ran the dance hall which was a front for a brothel.
+Mary ran the dance hall which was a front for a brothel.
 She was not embarrassed by her profession, and it was as a madam in Sweetwater that she became known for keeping her pet prairie dogs.
 These, along with a gap in her teeth, gave her the sobriquet, "Squirrel Tooth Alice."